msamylea/nvidia-alm/README.md

-Certainly!
-I'll add details about the use of cuDF and cuML to the README.
-Here's an updated version with this information included:

 # AI Data Analysis Project

 This project is an interactive data analysis application that leverages AI capabilities and GPU-accelerated computing to provide insightful analyses and visualizations of uploaded datasets.
 It combines a user-friendly interface with powerful backend processing to offer a comprehensive and high-performance data exploration experience.